 Challenge, especially in faith-based organization, is difficult to manage while trying to maintain a pastoral approach.
-This has been exacerbated recently with all of the pandemic challenges that have occurred.
-This workshop is practically based presentation that will help participants of understand a framework for understand conflict and for participants to practice skills in a variety of situations.
+This workshop is a practically based presentation that will help participants to consider a framework for understanding conflict and for participants to practice skills in a variety of situations.

-- Name the steps of conflict - Identify strategies to enhance the ability to have difficult conversations - Practice identified strategies for de-escalating conflict
+- Name the steps of conflict. - Identify strategies to enhance the ability to have difficult conversations. - Practice identified strategies for de-escalating conflict.